From Scattered Requirements

 See the Workflow in Action

-Book a 30-minute demo and watch your own requirements become Gherkin scenarios in real time.
+Book a 30-minute demo and watch your own requirements become executable test scenarios in real time.